raspberrypilearning/flappy-astronaut/worksheet.md

 z will be 1
 ```

-1. z is one becuase it is reading the gravitational pull of the Earth.
-If these values change (becuase the Pi is being shaken), then you want the speed of the block to change.
+1. z is one because it is reading the gravitational pull of the Earth.
+If these values change (because the Pi is being shaken), then you want the speed of the astronaut to change.
 A simple conditional will do this.

 ```python
 def get_shake():